johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 If you do not want to use `python3` (A backup solution)

-`wget https://github.com/johnkramorbhz/Scripts/raw/master/unit_tests/CSE489/testTemplate_bin; chmod u+x testTemplate_bin; ./testTemplate_bin install`
+`wget https://github.com/johnkramorbhz/Scripts/raw/master/unit_tests/CSE489/testTemplate_bin && chmod u+x testTemplate_bin && ./testTemplate_bin install`

 If you want to use `python3` **Preferred**

-`wget https://github.com/johnkramorbhz/Scripts/raw/master/unit_tests/CSE489/testTemplate.py; python3 testTemplate.py install`
+`wget https://github.com/johnkramorbhz/Scripts/raw/master/unit_tests/CSE489/testTemplate.py && python3 testTemplate.py install`

 After installation, the directory structure looks like this